-The Therm-a-Rest Z-lite sleeping pad (long and short) is probably the best non-inflatable lightweight sleeping pad you can buy from a mainstream manufacturer.
-It folds up like an accordion and can be easily strapped to the outside of your pack.
+The Therm-a-Rest Z-lite sleeping pad (long and short) is a top-rated non-inflatable foam sleeping pad you can buy from a mainstream manufacturer.
+With an R-value of 2, it doesn’t absorb rainwater and folds up like an accordion so it can be easily strapped to the outside of your pack.

-The egg shell pattern is fairly comfortable and will support your hips if you are a side sleeper.
+The eggshell pattern is fairly comfortable and will support your hips if you are a side sleeper.
 I prefer the short pad which is 51″ long because it only weighs 10.20 oz.
 The longer 72″ pad weighs in around 15 oz.
-The pad itself is about 3/4 inch thick and has an R-value of 2.2.
-There’s also a version called the Z Lite Sol which is covered on one side with an aluminum coating that reflects your body heat back at you like an emergency blanket, increasing the R-value to 2.6.
-See Sleeping Pad R-Values.
+The pad itself is 3/4 inch thick and is covered on one side with an aluminum coating that reflects your body heat back at you like an emergency blanket.

 Being made of foam, the Therm-a-Rest Z Lite has many uses.
-I often carry one as an emergency sleeping pad when I lead cold weather trips to insulate an injured hiked from the cold ground, as extra insulation in the bottom of a packraft when paddling a cold river or pond, a sit pad, water bottle insulation, or as protection under an inflatable sleeping pad.
+I often carry one as an emergency sleeping pad when I lead cold weather trips to insulate an injured hiked from the cold ground, as extra insulation in the bottom of a packraft when paddling a cold river or pond, as a sit pad to keep my bum dry, water bottle insulation, or as protection under an inflatable sleeping pad.
 Being relatively inexpensive, you can also cut them up for a wide variety of different uses or when you want to trim off excess gear weight.

-Some people even use the Therm-a-Rest Z-Lite as a sleeping pad, especially thru-hikers who want a sleeping pad that is light and puncture proof.
+The Therm-a-Rest Z-Lite is particularly popular with thru-hikers who want a sleeping pad that is light and puncture-proof.